Safety

 air pressure

-The force that air exerts due to its motion.
-Respirators may have positive or negative air pressure, making the air they hold heavier or lighter than ambient air.
+The force that air exerts.
+Respirators may have positive or negative air pressure, meaning the air they contain is at either a higher or lower pressure than ambient air.

-A respirator with a filter, cartridge, or canister that removes specific contaminants from the air.
+APRs.
+A respirator that uses filters, cartridges, or canisters to remove specific contaminants from the air.
 Air-purifying respirators pass ambient air through the air-purifying element.

 ambient aerosol condensation nuclei counter